keliankaz/academic-profile/index.md

 <img src="assets/img/me.jpg" alt="my face and rocks">

 I am a postdoctoral <a href="https://miller.berkeley.edu/fellowship/members/current-miller-fellows">__Miller research fellow__</a> at the University of California Berkeley hosted by Roland Bürgmann.
-I study various problems under the umbrella of earthquake physics, fault mechanics, data science and earthquake forecasting.
+I explore earthquake physics, fault mechanics, data science and earthquake forecasting.

 I will be starting as an assistant professor at <a href="https://www.usu.edu/geo/earthquake-science">__Utah State University__</a> January 2025.
 I'll be looking for graduate students starting on Fall 2025.
 Reach out if you are interested!